01 Building Webster’s Lab V2 – Introduction

 In Webster’s Lab, I always try to use the latest Citrix XenServer, VMware Workstation, and VMware vSphere.
 This article series records the adventures of a networking amateur building a vSphere 7.0 cluster from start to finish.

 Like most Citrix and Active Directory (AD) consultants, I can work with the various vSphere and vCenter clients.
-I can create and work with virtual machines (VMs), snapshots, templates, cloning, and customization templates.
-It is the installation and configuring of new ESXi hosts, vCenter, networking, and storage that most of us consultants don’t regularly do, which can be confusing, at least the first few times.
+I can work with virtual machines (VMs), snapshots, templates, cloning, and customization templates.
+Most consultants don’t regularly install and configure new ESXi hosts, vCenter, networking, and storage, which can be confusing, at least the first few times.

 I found much misinformation on the Internet as well as many helpful blogs on this journey.
 I ran into so much grief along the way that I thought that sharing this learning experience with the community was a good idea.